pyccel/pyccel/docs/classes.md

 ## Destructor Method

 -   The Destructor Method, `__del__`, is used to perform cleanup actions when an object is destroyed.
--   Pyccel automatically adds attributes that need to be freed to the garbage collector.
-These attributes are subsequently released during the destructor's execution.
-This mechanism helps manage memory efficiently, ensuring that resources are appropriately deallocated.
+-   Pyccel automatically takes care of garbage collection for classes.
+    - Attributes are released during the destructor's execution.
--   One notable feature of Pyccel is its automatic management of destructor calls, even when constructors are invoked in different scopes.
-This ensures that resources are properly cleaned up when class instances are no longer in use.
+    - The class destructor is called automatically once the class goes out of scope.
 -   The first parameter of the `Destructor Method` should always be named `self`.

 ### - Python Example